13 Cloud Migration Challenges and Solutions For CTOs in 2023

 Solution- The best way to bridge the skill gap is to partner with a cloud management partner to help through extended teams.
 For example, at Simform, we have helped many organizations with different cloud management, deployment projects.
 One such example is Mission Rabbies.
-We assisted the non-profit organization in migrating from Azure to AWS cloud with a skilled engineering team to ensure high availability and zero downtime.
+We assisted the non-profit organization in migrating from Azure to a new architecture on AWS cloud with a skilled engineering team to ensure high availability and zero downtime.

 #8.
 Cloud Migration Costs

-For example, AWS EC2 charges based on instances that are terminated once the functionality is over.
+For example, Amazon EC2 charges based on instances that are terminated once the functionality is over.
 So, you only pay for what you use.
 However, how many instances you need is what you can configure through the assessment of your systems.

 #9.
 Migrating Massive Database